magento/pwa-studio/README.md

 ## About this repository

 To facilitate local development, testing, and versioning, PWA Studio is structured as a monorepo using [Yarn Workspaces][].
-Packages in this repository are independently published to `npm`; rather than installing `pwa-studio` as a dependency of your project, you should install just the individual packages your project needs.
+Packages in this repository are independently published to [NPM][]; rather than installing `pwa-studio` as a dependency of your project, you should install just the individual packages your project needs.

 ## Workspaces